twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-dealing-with-pain-in-samadhi-practice%zh.rst

 ======================================================================================

 :date: 2022-02-13
-:modified: 2022-04-22
+:modified: 2022-04-28
 :tags: Bhikkhu Uttamo, Sayadaw U Ukkaṭṭha and Sayadaw U Candima, Sayadaw U Candima, A Noble Search, Syadaw U Sandima, Ashin Sandimar, Aung Lan Sayadaw
 :category: path of nirvana
 :summary: Dealing with Pain in Samādhi Practice (Dhamma Talks by Sayadaw U Candima)

  [This is a second talk in samādhi practice and connection with the above talk.]

 After sitting in samādhi twice, everyone's experience is different; but the rising of dukkha vedanā is the same.
 However, the sitting posture may be dukkha vedanā of pains, and aches are the same thing.
-Here there are two kinds of yogi—someone has the strong five strengths of saddha, sati, viriya, samādhi and pañña, and someone has weak strengths.
+Here there are two kinds of yogi—someone has the strong five strengths of saddhā, sati, viriya, samādhi and pañña, and someone has weak strengths.
 Even though feelings of dukkha vedanā are the same, someone who has enough strength can send the mind on the meditation object.
 My instruction is to free you from dukkha.
 Dukkha is not the teacher who gives you, but already it’s with you (i.e., vedanākkhandha).
 Therefore, however, the practice may be that yogis can’t be free themselves from dukkha.

 Wherever you keep your mind at the nostril or rising and falling of the abdomen when the khandha is changed (afflicted) dukkha vedanā arise is the same.
 Mindful of the mind at the object is connecting or applied thought (vitakka)—this is one of the jhānic factors, and keeping the mind on dukkha vedanā is kāma-vitakka and byāpāda vitakka (i.e., sensual thought of not wanting dukkha vedanā and aversion to it.).
 Keeping the mind on pains, aches and numbness is unwholesome thoughts (vitakka).
 This unwholesome vitakka and jhānic vitakka are competing with each other.